 - Prepares the Truth in Taxation Notices, and Property Tax Statements for every taxable real and personal property in the county

-- Maintains and collects property taxes and spreads the tax collections to the proper taxing district
+- Maintains and collects property taxes and distributes the tax collections to the proper taxing district

 - Works with tax credits, and special tax deferments

 - Maintains special assessments for cities and townships, applies the payments for collection, and remits the annual installments to the proper taxing district